 - Si tiene preguntas en español, por favor mandelas a CAP@sdcounty.ca.gov.
 Responderemos cuando podamos.

 This Mapping Application is intended to show information from the County of San Diego that may be considered as the County prepares the Climate Action Plan Update.

 COUNTY OF SAN DIEGO

-The County of San Diego has jurisdiction over the unincorporated areas within the county which are generally east and north of the City of San Diego, noted in dark grey on the map.
+The County has jurisdiction over the unincorporated areas within the county which are generally east and north of the City of San Diego, noted in dark grey on the map.
 The unincorporated area encompasses approximately 3,570 square miles with a population of 454,599 residents.
-The unincorporated area is home to 26 distinct communities that vary from suburban densities adjacent to incorporated cities (i.e. Lakeside, Spring Valley, and Sweetwater), to low density rural communities (i.e. Borrego Springs, Descano, and Pine Valley) surrounded by hillsides, deserts, and agricultural lands.
+The unincorporated area is home to 26 distinct communities that vary from suburban densities adjacent to incorporated cities (i.e., Lakeside, Spring Valley, and Sweetwater), to low density rural communities (i.e., Borrego Springs, Descano, and Pine Valley) surrounded by hillsides, deserts, and agricultural lands.
 The unincorporated county's most developed communities are located along the unincorporated county's westernmost boundaries where access to public facilities such as water, sewer, roads, and schools is readily available.

 Unincorporated lands are biologically rich and diverse, and are comprised of natural features that include lagoons, foothills, mountain ranges, and deserts.
 Large federal, state, and regional parklands cover much of the eastern portion of the county.
 Tribal lands comprise 5.7% of the land area and agricultural lands account for a large proportion of the privately-owned lands.

 The County's Climate Action Plan is aligned with and builds upon many other County efforts through complementary implementation-focused actions.